Nhyalgotphores/docs/docs/unified/protectli/building-manual.md

     respectvely.

 === "vp46xx"

-    > This build procedure produces full firmware binary including blobs such as
     > FSP, and ME.
 Currently, access to them is restricted to the OEM (Protectli) via
     > a private repository.